DominikDziedzic/PilotStudySampling/README.md

 # b) if in .csv:
 data <- read.csv(file.choose(), sep = ";")

-attach(data) # attach your data, so that objects in the database can be accessed by giving their names
+attach(data) # attach your data, so that objects in the dataset can be accessed by giving their names
 ```

 Let's review the dataset: